cyberark/conjur-oss-helm-chart/conjur-oss/README.md

       --set ssl.key=<your-ssl-key>
   ```

-## Upgrading, Modifying, or Migrating a Conjur OSS Helm Deployment
+## Upgrading, Modifying, or Migrating a Conjur Open Source Helm Deployment

 This Helm chart supports modifications or upgrades of a Conjur deployment via the
 [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/#helm) command.
 This includes tasks such as rotating SSL certificates.

-For details on how to upgrade or modify an existing Conjur OSS Helm deployment,
+For details on how to upgrade or modify an existing Conjur Open Source Helm deployment,
-or migrate Conjur configuration from on Conjur OSS Helm deployment to a new,
+or migrate Conjur configuration from on Conjur Open Source Helm deployment to a new,
-separate Conjur OSS Helm deployment, please see the
+separate Conjur Open Source Helm deployment, please see the
 [UPGRADING.md](UPGRADING.md) markdown file.

-### Modifying environment variables for an existing Conjur OSS Helm Deployment
+### Modifying environment variables for an existing Conjur Open Source Helm Deployment

-After deploying the Conjur OSS using the helm chart, you may need to add or modify an
+After deploying the Conjur Open Source using the helm chart, you may need to add or modify an
 environment variable within the Conjur container.
 This task can be performed without needing
 to tear down your existing deployment by using the `helm upgrade` command.